symfony-cmf/symfony-cmf-docs/bundles/menu.rst

 not have its own menu entry but a parent that does have a menu item can trigger the right menu entry to be highlighted.

-To use this voter you need to set up a custom service configured with the request attribute to look for the content and your model class to avoid calling getParent on objects that do not have that method.
-This works the same as for complete custom voters (see below), except you do not need to write your own PHP code:
+To use this voter you need to configure a custom service with the name of the content in the request and your model class to avoid calling getParent on objects that do not have that method.
+You need to tag the service as ``symfony_cmf_menu.voter`` and also as ``cmf_request_aware`` because it depends on the request.
+The service looks the same as for complete custom voters (see below), except you do not need to write your own PHP code:

 .. configuration-block::